ideawu/ssdb-docs/src/index.md

 # Documentation

-SSDB is a fast NoSQL database for storing big list of billions of elements.
+SSDB is a fast NoSQL database for storing big list of billions of elements, an alternative to Redis.

 SSDB is stable, production-ready and is widely used by many Internet companies including QIHU 360.